chapmanjacobd/journal/fun/quotes.short.md

 > stat rosa pristina nomine, nomina nuda tenemus (the beauty of the past, now disappeared, we hold only the name)

 Umberto Eco

+> when I have everything I can want in life there's nothing left to do except make life better for other people, and the future

+Jessica Joy Kerr